Velocidex/velociraptor-docs/content/blog/2023/2023-05-05-release-notes-0.6.9/_index.md

 Because the offline collector is typically used to collect large volumes of data, it is beneficial to upload the data to a networked server close to the collected machine.
-This avoids cloud network costs and bandwidth limitations and works very well in air gaped networks.
+This avoids cloud network costs and bandwidth limitations and works very well in air gapped networks.

 You can now simply create a new share on any machine, by adding a local Windows user with password credentials, exporting a directory as